aviflax/omnia/README.md

 * If a user connects an account that had already been connected to a different account, don’t just overwrite the user association of that account.
 Figure out something better... maybe merge the user accounts, TBD.
+* If I log in via Google Drive and then connect Dropbox, I should be able to log in via Dropbox and see both accounts.
+(Currently I see no accounts.
+Maybe because of joining on email address.)
+* Add a live display of progress/status to the “indexing” page after connecting a new account (whether via login or via connect).

 ### Non-user-visible